+(1) How do you define "at-risk" students?
+What are the methods for identifying at-risk students through academic and behavioral processes?

+(2) Describe how you will identify the needs of all students.
+Identify the research-based programs, strategies and supports you will utilize to provide a broad continuum of services, ensure students' access to the general education curriculum in the least restrictive environment.

+(3) Describe the school's approach to help remediate students' academic underperformance.
+Detail the identification strategy, interventions, and remediation to be implemented.
+Cite the research/rationale for the chosen methods.
+How will you measure the success of your academic remediation efforts (in year 1, year 3, year 5, and beyond?)

-- (1) How do you define "at-risk" students?
-What are the methods for identifying at-risk students through academic and behavioral processes? - (2) Describe your Response to Intervention model in detail, including the interventions and the anticipated proportion of the student body served at each tier level. - (3) What interventions will be offered for students exhibiting early signs of behavioral concerns?
-How will individual behavior plans for students be implemented and monitored? - (4) Please approximate how many students would qualify for these services.
+(4) Describe your Response to Intervention model in detail, including the interventions and the anticipated proportion of the student body served at each tier level.
 Please provide the rationale used in this approximation.

+(5) How will you communicate the need for remediation to parents?

+(6) What interventions will be offered for students exhibiting early signs of behavioral concerns?
+How will individual behavior plans for students be implemented and monitored?